 If an object is referenced using a data object pointer, then the object identifier must be unique within a label context.
-For example, if multiple IMAGE objects exist in a label then only one IMAGE object can have the generic identifier of "IMAGE", the other IMAGE object must have a different identifier which ends with "\IMAGE" (i.e. SECOND\IMAGE) to indicate its object class.
+The syntax for an object identifier is an instance name plus the generic object class name, separated by an underscore.
+For example, an IMAGE object with the instance name of "FULL" would have an identifier of "FULL\IMAGE".
+Object identifiers without an instance name are allowed as long as the identifier remains unique within the label context.
+If multiple IMAGE objects exist in a label then only one unnamed IMAGE object can exist .
+All other IMAGE objects must have a unique identifiers which end with "\IMAGE" (i.e. SECOND\IMAGE).